get_vessel_info()

 mmsi_search$selfReportedInfo

-# vesselId ssvid shipname nShipname flag callsign imo messagesCounter
+# index vesselId ssvid shipname nShipname flag callsign imo messagesCounter

 # # ℹ 5 more variables: positionsCounter <int>, sourceCode <list>,